FAU-Inf2/j-PEG/README.md

 such analyses.

 A given PEG induces a bi-partite graph, which *j-PEG* refers to as *grammar graph* and which it represents as an instance of the class `i2.act.grammargraph.GrammarGraph`.
-The nodes of such a grammar graph are either *alternative nodes* (which represent choices in the grammar; this includes all terminals and non-terminals of the grammar) or *sequence nodes* (which, as the name implies, represent sequences in the grammar).
-The edges from alternative nodes to sequence nodes are called *alternative edges* and the edges from sequence nodes to alternatives nodes are called *sequence edges* (such sequence edges are annotated with the respective quantifier from the grammar, if any).
+Each nodes of such a grammar graph is either a `Choice` (this includes all terminals and non-terminals of the grammar) or a `Sequence` (which, as the name implies, represent sequences in the grammar).
+The edges from a `Choice` to a `Sequence` are called `Alternative`s and the edges from a `Sequence` to a `Choice` are called `Element`s (such `Element`s are annotated with the respective quantifier from the grammar, if any).

-For the example PEG from above, the grammar graph looks as follows (rectangular nodes are alternative nodes and circular nodes are sequence nodes):
+For the example PEG from above, the grammar graph looks as follows (rectangular nodes are `Choice`s and circular nodes are `Sequence`s):

 ![grammar graph](graphics/grammar_graph.png)